Zhang-Zhung language: External relationships

 Bradley (2002) says Zhangzhung "is now agreed" to have been a Kanauri or West Himalayish language.
 Guillaume Jacques (2009) rebuts earlier hypotheses that Zhangzhung might have originated in eastern (rather than western) Tibet by having determined it to be a non-Qiangic language.

-Widmer (2014:53–56) classifies Zhangzhung within the eastern branch of West Himalayish, and lists the following cognates between Zhangzhung and Proto-West Himalayish.
+Widmer (2014) classifies Zhangzhung within the eastern branch of West Himalayish, and lists the following cognates between Zhangzhung and Proto-West Himalayish.

 Scripts

-A number of scripts are recorded as being used for writing the Zhang-Zhung language:
+A number of scripts are recorded as being used for writing the Zhangzhung language.
+These are the Marchen script and its several descendants: